Who we are?

 How long will we keep your information for?

-We keep and dispose of all records in line with our record retention schedule; information about this is included in the Derby and Derbyshire Safeguarding Children Partnership Information Sharing Agreement.
+We keep and dispose of all records in line with our record retention schedule; information about this is included in the Dudley Safeguarding People Partnership Information Sharing Agreement.
 We will comply with Data Protection legislation.

 What security precautions in place to protect the loss, misuse or alteration of your information?